 Instructions

 - Tenderize (beat) your one chicken breast slightly until evenly thick.
-Place in a small airtight bag with 2 tablespoons olive oil and 1 tablespoon jerk seasoning.
-Place in refrigerate for a minimum of 2 hours, maximum of 24.
+Place in a small airtight bag with 1 tablespoon olive oil and 1 tablespoon jerk seasoning.
+Place in refrigerate for a minimum of 30 minutes.
 Remove and grill or cook on stove top until fully cooked.
 Chop or shred into small bite sized pieces.
-Set aside. *
+Set aside.

 - Spread 1 tablespoon olive oil on chosen cooking platform (stone or metal pizza pan).
 Sprinkle with 1/4 cup cornmeal.
 Don’t be shy with the cornmeal, it doesn’t have a lot of taste and will help with a crispy crust!
 Preheat oven to 425 degrees with the pizza stone or metal pizza baking sheet inside.
 Pre-heating it with the oven will help your crust to bake evenly.